sajjadkohan/sajjadkohan/README.md

 - 👋 Hi, I’m @sajjadkohan
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning node js & express js
+- 🌱 I’m frontEnd and backEnd developer
--     and Proficient in react js
+-     Proficient in react js and node js
 - 📫 How to reach me +989367109093

 <!---